What are the responsibilities and job description for the DSHS WSH Recreation Therapist 2 position at State of Washington?

 E-Verify® is a registered trademark of the U.S. Department of Homeland Security

-Join the Behavioral Health Administration (BHA) and make a positive impact within our community by becoming a behavioral health advocate and helping shape the future of behavioral health services in Washington State.
-Be part of our team at the Western State Hospital located in Lakewood, WA.
+Join the Behavioral Health Administration (BHA) and make a meaningful impact in your community as a Recreation Therapist 2 at Western State Hospital in Lakewood, WA.
+Help shape the future of behavioral health services in Washington State while advocating for individuals in need.

 Some of what you'll do:

-- Assess patients, plan therapeutic recreation interventions, conduct therapeutic recreation groups, conduct groups within the Not Guilty By Reason of Insanity (NGRI) program and patients being evaluated for their competency to stand trial, and evaluate individual's progress
+- Assess clients with developmental disabilities, plan therapeutic recreation interventions, conduct therapeutic recreation groups, conduct groups within the Habilitative Mental Health (HMH) program and patients being evaluated for their competency to stand trial, and evaluate individual's progress

-- Documents patient's progress and/or emergent incident involving patient in the patient chart
+- Documents client's progress and/or emergent incident involving clients in the client chart

 - Maintain attendance for all programs led